RachitJain959/youtube-clone/README.md

             export const db = drizzle(process.env.DATABASE_URL!);
             ```

+    2. Create users schema:
-        4. Step 4 - Create a table: users schema
+        1. Step 4 - Create a table: users schema
-        5. Create a drizzle.config.ts file in the root of your project and add the following content:
+        2. Create a drizzle.config.ts file in the root of your project and add the following content:

             ```ts
             import "dotenv/config";